 It starts with a heart change, but should not stop there

-(whosoever will) and exclusive (not all will accept the offer, and therefore exempt themselves).
+therefore exempt themselves).
 People of different cultural, social and economic groups who otherwise have no other bonding are linked by a common faith in Jesus as brothers and sisters in the heavenly family (Jn 1:12; Gal 3:28; Col 3:11; Heb 3:1).

 The gospel is a call to repentance, a total change of direction and lifestyle, from going our way to hell to going His way to heaven (Lk 5:32, 14:33; Act 3:19).
-Have I really embracing Christ’s radical call to discipleship?
+Have I really embraced Christ’s radical call to discipleship?

 The term ‘full gospel’ embraces the truth that Christ not only died to free us from sin’s eternal penalty but also provides healing from sickness and deliverance from demonic bondage and continues to perform miracles as He did when on earth (Heb 13:8).
+The holistic nature of Christ's victorious provision counteracts every aspect that the fall ushered in.